CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-properties.md

 # Properties

-This form allows the user to define a specific property – physical and chemical characteristics, e.g., color.

-The corresponding groups and subgroups can also be defined, for example, physical and color.
+Managing item properties effectively is crucial for ensuring consistency and accuracy in inventory management, quality control, and production processes.
+In SAP, item properties allow users to define specific characteristics - both physical and chemical - such as color, appearance, and scent.
 A list of valid values may also be defined from the reference library.
 For example, color has valid values of yellow, blue, red, and green.

-Checking the Quality Control Testing box implies that the Item Property will be used during the QC testing process.
+These properties help categorize items, improve traceability, and streamline operations.

+This guide covers how to set up item properties, organize them into groups, reference valid values, and assign them to items and batches within SAP.

 ---

 ## Item Properties

+To access Item Properties, navigate to:

 :::note Path
     Administration → Setup → Item Details → Item Properties